dejunlin/hicrep/README.md

 # compute the SCC score
 # this will result in a SCC score for each chromosome available in the data set
+# listed in the same order as the chromosomes are listed in the input Cooler files
 scc = hicrepSCC(cool1, cool2, h, dBPMax, bDownSample)

 # Optionally you can get SCC score from a subset of chromosomes